bcornelusse/ELEC0447-analysis-power-systems/lecture6.md

 Bondhala, U., & Sarkar, V. (2011).
 Power Flow Studies of an AC-DC Transmission System (Doctoral dissertation, Indian Institute of Technology Hyderabad).

 ---

-## Example with Pandapower

-See the python notebook

----